HALFpipe/HALFpipe/README.md

 ### Beta 2 (August 16th 2020)

 -	**Slice timing:** Upon user request, `HALFpipe` now exposes `fmriprep`’s slice timing option.
 In `fmriprep`, this option is set once when starting.
 As such, it is currently not possible to either a) do slice timing for only part of the images or b) simultaneously output a slice timed and a non-slice timed preprocessed image.
 For both of these cases we recommend doing multiple runs of `HALFpipe`, and to repeat quality control for both
 -	**Metadata loading and verification:** A lot of different metadata is required for the correct functioning of `HALFpipe`.
 Usually, the way metadata is stored has some user-specific idiosyncrasies and conventions that can be difficult to automate around.
 For this reason, we have decided to prompt the user to verify and/or enter any and every metadata value.
-To streamline this process, `HALFpipe` attempts to load metadata a) from a “sidecar” JSON file placed next to the target file, or b) from the NIFTI header.
+To streamline this process, `HALFpipe` attempts to load metadata a) from a "sidecar" JSON file placed next to the target file, or b) from the NIFTI header.
 If neither is possible, the user is prompted to manually enter the required parameter
 -	**Output multiple preprocessed image files:** The user interface now supports outputting different preprocessed image files with different settings.
 For these files, we expose the full breadth of settings available in `HALFpipe`.
 Specifically, these are:
     1. *Grand mean scaling*
     1. *Spatial smoothing*, implemented using AFNI `3dBlurInMask`